Intelligent Model Update Strategy for Sequential Recommendation: Methodology

-We first introduce the base framework of DC-CDR, where the cloud generator model generates the dynamic parameters of the on-device model based on real-time data.
-To overcome these problems, we propose Intelligent Device-Cloud Parameter Request Model to achieve high communication revenue under any device-cloud communication budget in DC-CDR.
-Specifically, we propose Mis-Recommendation Detector (MRD), which could determine whether requesting parameters from the cloud model $\mathcal{M}_g$ or using the on-device recommendation model $\mathcal{M}_d$ based on the real-time data $\mathcal{S}_{R^{(i)}}$.
-And the Distribution Mapper is proposed to determine the uncertainty in the recommendation model’s understanding of the semantics of the data.
+Figure~\ref{fig:architecture_compare} is the overview of Recommendation model, EC-CDR, and IntellectReq framework which consists of Mis-Recommendation Detector (MRD) and Distribution Mapper (DM) to achieve high revenue under any requested budget.
+We first introduce the EC-CDR, and then present IntellectReq, which we propose to overcome the frequent and low-revenue drawbacks of EC-CDR requests.
+IntellectReq achieves high communication revenue under any edge-cloud communication budget in EC-CDR.
+MRD can determine whether to request parameters from the cloud model $\mathcal{M}_g$ or to use the edge recommendation model $\mathcal{M}_d$ based on real-time data $\mathcal{S}_{R^{(i)}}$.
+DM helps MRD make further judgments by discriminating the uncertainty in the recommendation model's understanding of data semantics.